-If you do not want to allow employees to nap at work, you need to come up with a reasonable punishment for sleeping on the job.
-Termination is not usually a fair punishment for sleeping on the job, as we talked about earlier, this could get your company in trouble.
+If you do not want to allow employees to nap at work, you need to come up with a reasonable disciplinary measure for sleeping on the job.
+Termination is not usually a fair punishment for sleeping on the job and could get you into hot water.
 Instead, a verbal warning or write-up is usually all it takes.
 If you have someone who habitually sleeps on the job and you’ve made it clear that this behavior is unacceptable, you can take more drastic actions.
 Be careful and make sure you create a paper trail of evidence and write-ups to back up your termination, though.

-Work/life balance is imperative if you want your employees to succeed.
+Work-life balance is imperative if you want your employees to succeed.
 If your employees are working on projects every night, it will be hard for them to get the proper rest they need at home.
-A lack of work/life balance can bleed into work time in unexpected ways.
-Make sure every employee stops working after hours so they can feel refreshed and ready to tackle another day when it’s time to clock in.
+A lack of work-life balance can bleed into work time in unexpected ways.
+Make sure every team member stops working after hours so they can feel refreshed and ready to tackle another day when it’s time to clock in.